rusriver/filtertag/README.md

 # Version history

-This package DOES NOT use Go's version conventions, sorry for that, it's intentional.
+This package DOES NOT use Go's version conventions any more, sorry for that, it's intentional decision.
 Breaking changes are inroduced right onto a master branch, and if you want your old code to work and work as expected, just depend on older git commits.

 ### 20210603-140715 {e7ec1210844471022e314bf62d2c5250c260bdf2}

-This is version 1, battle-tested, the very first published on the open Internet.
+This is version 1, battle-tested, the very first one published on the open Internet.

 ### 2021-11-14 on